Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Introduction

 where~$\dt$ is the time step used to discretize the SDE at hand, and~$\pi$ is the target posterior distribution.
 The vector space of matrix valued functions~$\mathscr{S}$ depends on the chosen dynamics.
-For discretizations of standard Langevin dynamics, $S^* = 0$ (see Sections~\ref{sec:eff_SGLD} and~\ref{sec:effective_Langevin_dynamics}), whereas $S^*$ corresponds to the average of~$\Sigma_\vectx$ with respect to~$\pi$ for AdL (see Section~\ref{sec:bias_adl}) and to the $L^2(\pi)$-projection of~$\Sigma_\vectx$ onto the vector space of symmetric matrices generated by some basis of functions for the extended version of AdL we introduce (see Section~\ref{sec:disEADL}).
-We verify that the reduction in the bias is proportional to the quality of the approximation of the covariance matrix on a basis of functions (\emph{e.g.} piecewise constant functions).
-In its simplest forms, our extension of AdL is very similar to the original AdL method, but allows for some extra flexibility which can dramatically reduce the bias.
+For discretizations of standard Langevin dynamics, $S^* = 0$ (see Sections~\ref{sec:eff_SGLD} and~\ref{sec:effective_Langevin_dynamics}, in particular~\eqref{eq:f_mb_Langevin}), whereas $S^*$ corresponds to the average of~$\Sigma_\vectx$ with respect to~$\pi$ for AdL (see Section~\ref{sec:bias_adl}, in particular~\eqref{eq:f_mb_AdL} and Remark~\ref{rem:adl_xi_cases}) and to the $L^2(\pi)$-projection of~$\Sigma_\vectx$ onto the vector space of symmetric matrices generated by some basis of functions for the extended version of AdL we introduce (see Section~\ref{sec:disEADL}, in particular~\eqref{eq:proj_sigma}).
+We numerically verify that the reduction in the bias is proportional to the quality of the approximation of the covariance matrix on a basis of functions (\emph{e.g.} constant matrices, piecewise constant scalar functions, ...).

 The paper is organized as follows.
 We start in Section~\ref{sec:sto_grad_MCMC} by reviewing various results related to the numerical analysis of SDEs and the quantification of the bias on the invariant measure sampled by SGLD and Langevin dynamics with stochastic gradient estimators.
 We next turn to AdL in Section~\ref{sec:AdL}: we illustrate that some residual bias remains present due to the fact that the covariance of the gradient estimator is not constant in general, and we quantify it.
-Section~\ref{sec:eAdL} is dedicated to the introduction of an extended version of AdL that allows to accomodate non constant covariance matrices for the gradient estimator.
-The theoretical predictions made in Sections~\ref{sec:AdL} and~\ref{sec:eAdL} are illustrated in Section~\ref{sec:Num} on a model of Gaussian mixtures and logistic regression for the classification of MNIST data.
+Section~\ref{sec:eAdL} is dedicated to the introduction of an extended version of AdL that allows to accomodate non constant covariance matrices for the gradient estimator and further reduce the bias.
 Some conclusions and perspectives are gathered in Section~\ref{sec:discussion_perspectives}.